ralfpopescu/use-fullstory-web3/README.md

 };
 ```

 Now, we can answer all sorts of deep Digital Experience questions using FullStory's comprehensive tooling and the data we've collected!
+How many users have Ethereum providers?
+Who

 <img width="682" alt="Screen Shot 2021-11-22 at 1 07 32 PM" src="https://user-images.githubusercontent.com/13985203/142913232-570632bf-21b0-45da-b8c1-95a0935748c8.png">